Grand Canal (Ireland): History

-The idea of connecting Dublin to the Shannon was proposed as early as 1715, and in 1757 the Irish Parliament granted Thomas Omer £20,000 to start construction of a canal.
+The idea of connecting Dublin to the Shannon was proposed as early as 1715, however it wasn't until 1751 when the Board of Inland Navigation was formed by an act of Parliament, 25 Geo.
+2. c.
+10 (I), that development started to take off.

+In 1757, the Irish Parliament granted Thomas Omer £20,000 to start construction of a canal.
 By 1759 he reported that 3 km in the Bog of Allen and 13 km of canal from the River Liffey near Sallins towards Dublin were complete.
-By 1763 he had completed 3 locks and 6 bridges towards Dublin and was concentrating on establishing a water supply from the Morell River near Sallins.
-At this point, the Corporation of Dublin realised that the canal could be used to improve the water supply to the city, and put up the money to complete the canal into the city.
+By 1763 he had completed three locks and six bridges towards Dublin and was concentrating on establishing a water supply from the Morell River near Sallins.
+At this point, the Corporation of Dublin realised that the canal could be used to improve the water supply to the city via the city basin, and put up the money to complete the canal into the city.
 But when the canal was filled, the banks gave way and the city didn't obtain its water.
 By 1768, £77,000 had been spent on the project and little more was forthcoming.

+Grand Canal Company

-In 1772 the Grand Canal Company was established by a group of noblemen and merchants, including public subscription, to ensure the future of the canal and to tackle the biggest barrier to the canal, the Bog of Allen.
+In 1772, the Grand Canal Company was established by a group of noblemen and merchants, including public subscription, to ensure the future of the canal and to tackle the biggest barrier to the canal, the Bog of Allen.
 This was a new venture for canals.
 The company invited John Smeaton and his assistant William Jessop to Ireland for two weeks to advise them.
 Smeaton made a recommendation to skirt round the bog but to build the canal at the full height, in contrast to Omer's efforts which attempted to drain parts of the bog and build at a lower level.
 This was to prove an expensive mistake, although he also advised reducing the generous locks that Omer had built (42m by 6 m / 137 ft by 20 ft) to 18m by 4m (60 ft by 14 ft), which would bring about considerable savings in the total cost of the canal.

+The canal from Sallins was finally opened to traffic in 1779 and a twice-weekly passenger service from Sallins to Dublin started in 1780.
+The canal was extended to Robertstown in 1784, including the Leinster Aqueduct across the Liffey, constructed by Richard Evans, and to a junction with the River Barrow at Athy by 1791.

+Samuel Watson's "The Gentleman's and Citizen's Almanack" for the year 1792, included a list of the passage boats available to the public on the Grand Canal departing from the Canal Harbour at James's Street.
+Stage coaches linking the cities of Limerick and Kilkenny with canal boats at Monasterevin were also advertised.